 These dark spots eventually enlarge and encompass an entire affected leaf.
 The leaf turns brown or yellow.
 This leaf spot disease reduces production of fruit.
 Remove any infected leaves and prune the plant’s foliage to allow for better air circulation and apply fungicide regularly.

 Anthracnose causes brown spots on the fruit’s peel, presenting as large brownish/black areas and black lesions on green fruit.
 As a fungus (Colletotrichum musae), Anthracnose is promoted by wet conditions and is spread via rainfall.
-Commercial plantations afflicted with this fungal disease, wash and dip fruit in fungicide prior to shipping.
+For commercial plantations afflicted with this fungal disease, wash and dip fruit in fungicide prior to shipping.

 Other Diseases of Bananas Causing Black Spots

 Panama disease is another fungal disease caused by Fusarium oxysporum, a fungal pathogen that enters the banana tree through the xylem.
 It then spreads throughout the vascular system affecting the entire plant.
 The spreading spores cling to vessel walls, blocking water flow, which in turn causes the plant’s leaves to wilt and die.
 This disease is serious and can kill an entire plant.
-Its fungal pathogens can survive in soil for close to 20 years and is extremely difficult to control.
+Its fungal pathogens can survive in soil for close to 20 years and are extremely difficult to control.

 Panama disease is so serious that it almost wiped out the commercial banana industry.
 At the time, 50-plus years ago, the most common banana cultivated was called Gros Michel, but Fusarium wilt, or Panama disease, changed all that.
 The disease began in Central America and rapidly spread to most of the world’s commercial plantations which had to be burned down.
 Today, a different variety, the Cavendish, is again threatened with destruction due to the resurgence of a similar fusarium called Tropical Race 4.